 Take your own measurements and use them to make a template from which you can create any style of trouser pattern.
 Then adjust it to create a limitless range of your very own designer trousers.

 An understanding of how patterns work is an essential part of becoming a good dressmaker.
 It will save you time and trouble, ensure a good fit and help you unleash your inner designer.
 Our teacher Alice Prier has a wealth of experience in designing clothes with her own couture clothing practice and has many stories to share with you, you’ll learn a lot more than just pattern cutting!

-Tools and materials are provided on both days.
-Lunch is included and refreshments will be laid out for you throughout the day.
+Tools and materials are provided on both days and refreshments will be laid out for you throughout the class.

 ABOUT YOUR TEACHER

 Our pattern cutting tutor Alice Prier originally trained as a theatre designer then set up her couture clothing company Alice & Co over 20 years ago.
 Creating classic, contemporary day and evening wear with interesting details, using beautiful fabrics and lovely buttons.